Praying Safe: The professional approach to protecting faith communities

 The news is horrific: another deadly attack on a house of worship.
 It seems to be happening more often, and more people are dying.

-There seems to be no end in sight.
+And there seems to be no end in sight.

 It’s not just active killers, either.
 Our churches, synagogues, and temples are ‘soft targets’ — vulnerable to many different kinds of criminal activity, not to mention accidents and disasters, both natural and man-made.